Karl Rudolf Hagenbach: Works

-The lectures on church history under the general title Vorlesungen über die Kirchengeschichte von der ältesten Zeit bis zum 19ten Jahrhundert were reissued in seven volumes (1868–1872; vol. 1; vol. 2;vol. 3; vol. 4; vol. 5; vol. 6; vol. 7).
+The lectures on church history under the general title Vorlesungen über die Kirchengeschichte von der ältesten Zeit bis zum 19ten Jahrhundert (Lectures on the History of the Church from the Earliest Times up to the 19th Century) were reissued in seven volumes (1868–1872; vol. 1; vol. 2;vol. 3; vol. 4; vol. 5; vol. 6; vol. 7).

-He edited the Kirchenblatt für die reformierte Schweiz (from 1845 to 1868), and also a series of biographies of the reformers of the Reformed Church, with selections from their writings (Leben und Schriften der Väter und Begründer der reformierten Kirche, Elberfeld, 1857–1862, 10 volumes), to which he contributed the lives of Oecolampadius and Oswald Myconius (1859, see above).
+He edited the Kirchenblatt für die reformierte Schweiz (Church Newspaper for Reformed Switzerland, from 1845 to 1868), and also a series of biographies of the reformers of the Reformed Church, with selections from their writings (Leben und Schriften der Väter und Begründer der reformierten Kirche (Lives and Writings of the Fathers and Founders of the Reformed Church), Elberfeld, 1857–1862, 10 volumes), to which he contributed the lives of Johannes Oecolampadius and Oswald Myconius (1859, see above).